umijs/qiankun/README.md

 > Techniques, strategies and recipes for building a **modern web app** with **multiple teams** using **different JavaScript frameworks**. — [Micro Frontends](https://micro-frontends.org/)

 Modularity is very important for large application.
 By breaking down a large system into individual sub-applications, we can achieve good divide-and-conquer between products and when necessary combination, especially for enterprise applications that usually involve multi-team collaboration.
-But if you're trying to implement such a micro frontends architecture system, you're likely to run into some tricky problems:
+But if you're trying to implement such a micro frontends architecture system by yourself, you're likely to run into some tricky problems:

 - In what form do subapplications publish static resources?
 - How does the main application integrate individual sub-applications?